BX0903/PDC/README.md

 ### Introduction

-This repository is for our ICMV 2021 paper '[Parameter Decoupling Strategy for Semi-supervised 3D Left Atrium Segmentation]<!-- (https://arxiv.org/abs/1907.07034)' -->.
+This repository is for our ICMV 2021 paper '[Parameter Decoupling Strategy for Semi-supervised 3D Left Atrium Segmentation](https://arxiv.org/abs/2109.09596)'.

 ### Installation